 We have been in a low-interest-rate environment for a very long time, historically speaking, which gives the Fed little room to maneuver rates to help stimulate the economy.
 Fed policy basically dictates the short-term yield portion of the curve.
 Longer-term rates are set by bond market investors.

 The actions of the Fed in March, restored the yield curve to a more normal, upward sloping curve, but we need to see spreads (difference between short and long-term rates) expand more and the slope increase further for true signs of economic recovery.
+In early June, we saw Treasury yields rise to their highest levels since the Fed cut rates, as the stock market rallied.
+This pushed the curve up, increasing the slope and the start of semblance of normal!
+However, with rising cases and prolonged expectations for the recovery, we have seen yields fall again.
+Last week, mid-term rates hit their lowest yields ever.

 What Does the Unemployment Rate Say About When the Economy Will Recover